 Here are some highlights from the top causes our employees supported this Holiday season.

 Civil Rights: More than $150,000 was raised by 379 employees for 80 different organizations supporting a variety of civil rights initiatives, including the American Civil Liberties Union and the Southern Poverty Law Center.
-Both organizations are deeply committed to combatting intolerance and discrimination.
+Both organizations are deeply committed to combating intolerance and discrimination.

 Human Services: Employees donated $1.6 million toward organizations working to provide services to vulnerable populations in the U.S. and internationally.
 One example that stood out to me of the power of our employees to profoundly impact a nonprofit organization is Ankur International, which funds cancer treatments for people living in Bangladesh.
 Over $117,000 was raised by 50 Intel employees, and when combined with the 2x match from the Intel foundation, this giving more than doubled the donations received by this organization in all of 2015.
 In addition, employees generously gave to international relief and development organizations, including Doctors Without Borders, Islamic Relief USA, Mercy Corps and Global Giving.